Brazil braces for looming arrest of ex-President 'Lula' - Philly

 Such technicalities "were simply a pathology that should be eliminated from the judicial world," Moro said in his statement.

 Late Thursday, thousands gathered outside a metallurgical union in Sao Bernardo do Campo, a Sao Paulo suburb where the ex-president universally known as "Lula" got his start as a union organizer.
-While da Silva was present, he did not speak.
+Hundreds spent the night sleeping on the street.
+Early Friday, da Silva waved to supporters from a window at the union but did not speak.

-"Why are they in a rush to arrest him?" said former President Dilma Rousseff, who succeeded da Silva and in 2016 was impeached and removed from office.
-"They fear that Lula would get a favorable decision in (a higher) court.
+"Why are they in a rush to arrest him?" said former President Dilma Rousseff, who succeeded da Silva and in 2016 was impeached and ousted from office.
+"They fear that Lula would get a favorable decision in (a higher appeals) court.
 That is part of the coup that removed me from the presidency."

-It's unclear whether da Silva will present himself in the city of Curitiba, as Moro has ordered, or perhaps instead force police to come and get him.
+It's unclear whether da Silva will present himself in the city of Curitiba, about 260 miles (417 kilometers) southeast of Sao Paulo, or perhaps instead force police to come and get him.
+The latter would be a logistical nightmare for authorities, given the thousands of supporters outside and heavy Friday traffic in Sao Paulo, South America's largest city.

 "I don't see why he should turn himself in just because judge Moro had an anxiety crisis," said Sen. Lindbergh Farias.
 "I think they should have to go through the embarrassment of coming here and taking him in front of all these people."